jolilj/el2425_bitcraze/README.md

 rosservice call /crazyflie/set_target_position -- -1.0 1.0 1.0
 ```
 The position can be changed by simply calling the `/set_target_position` service again.

-Under the hood we have a position handler that takes the target position given by the setgoal service and linearly interpolates goal points (reference points for the internal PID controller) in between.

 ### Step 5